 2 NewOrg Management System - Best for Versatility

-Why We Chose It: NewOrg provides an array of features, from client and program management to fundraising and volunteer coordination.
-Its powerful fundraising module stands out, assisting nonprofits in tracking donations and campaigns effectively.
+Why We Chose It: NewOrg is our most versatile pick due to its array of features, from client and program management to fundraising and volunteer coordination.
+Its fundraising module assists nonprofits in tracking donations and campaigns effectively.
 The volunteer management module enhances volunteer coordination, making it simpler and more streamlined.